 Start your voyage to new maritime rarities here: maritime and naval art, charts, manuscripts, diaries, biographies, and other marine-related books from XVth to XIXth centuries.
 With lots of illustrations.

-Old and new art literature, facsimiles – especially of the manuscripts of Leonardo da Vinci – and microfiche editions of art-historical interest.
+Old and new art literature, facsimiles of especially the manuscripts of Leonardo da Vinci.

 Paintings, drawings, etchings, engravings, mezzotints, and books by and after Johann Elias Ridinger and his sons.

 Catalogs, art-historical lectures & essays, and publications on Johann Elias Ridinger.

 Paintings, drawings, engravings, etchings, and mezzotints from 200 years and five generations of the Augsburg artist dynasty.
 Mostly illustrated.

 The online version of the fundamental catalog of Johann Elias Ridinger’s engravings, mezzotints, and left drawings by Georg August Wilhelm Thienemann of 1856 as still indispensable for anyone interested in Ridinger.
 (German)

 “ Pursuant to your last kind e-mail, I am placing my personal check in the amount of US$ … in the mail today.
 When it arrive, please send the print … It has been a pleasure dealing with you ”